Trackunit/developer-hub/sdk-docs/publish-app/iris-app-publish.md

 > 📘 Nice to know
 >
-> Remember to bump the version number inside `apps/[name-of-your-app]/package.json` before you build and publish!
+> Remember to bump the version number inside `apps/[name-of-your-app]/package.json` before you build and submit!
 >
-> It is not possible to publish the same version multiple times.
+> It is not possible to submit the same version multiple times.